mutagha/observability-zero-to-hero/README.md

 Replication: Each primary shard’s data is copied to its replica shards, which are also distributed across the nodes.

 Failover: If a node holding a primary shard fails, a replica shard can be promoted to a primary shard to ensure no data loss.

+MAPPING ELASTICSEARCH

+Mapping in Elasticsearch defines how documents and their fields are stored and indexed.
+It specifies the data types for each field, the analyzers to be used, and various indexing options

+Mappings: Define the structure and data types of documents.

+Field Types: Specify how each field is indexed and stored.

+Dynamic Mapping: Automatically detect and add fields.

+Explicit Mapping: Manually define mappings.

+Analyzers: Process text fields during indexing and querying.

+            DYNAMIC MAPPING IN ELASTICSEARCH

+Dynamic mapping in Elasticsearch is a powerful feature that allows the system to automatically detect and create mappings for new fields as they are added to the index.
+This means you don't need to define the structure of your documents beforehand2.
+When you index a document, Elasticsearch will automatically create the necessary fields and data types based on the content of the document.

+Here are some key points about dynamic mapping:

+Automatic Field Creation: When a new field is detected in a document, Elasticsearch dynamically adds it to the type mapping.

+Dynamic Parameter: You can control this behavior using the dynamic parameter, which can be set to true, false, or runtime.

+Customization: You can customize dynamic mapping rules using dynamic templates to define custom mappings for dynamically added fields.

+Date Detection: By default, Elasticsearch tries to detect date fields and formats them accordingly.
+This can be customized or disabled3.

+Disabling Dynamic Mapping: If you don't want Elasticsearch to automatically create fields, you can set the dynamic parameter to false.

+             CRUD OPERATION ON ELASTICSEARCH

+CRUD operations are fundamental to working with databases, including Elasticsearch.
+CRUD stands for Create, Read, Update, and Delete

+             Summary

+Create: Use PUT or POST to add new documents to an index.

+Read: Use GET to retrieve documents.

+Update: Use POST with the _update endpoint to modify documents.

+Delete: Use DELETE to remove documents from an index.

+                   Real-World Example: Kubernetes Log Management

+In a Kubernetes environment, Fluent Bit can be deployed as a DaemonSet, ensuring that it runs on every node in the cluster.
+It collects logs from the /var/log/containers directory and forwards them to Elasticsearch.
+Kibana can then be used to visualize these logs, making it easier to monitor the health and performance of your applications and the Kubernetes cluster itsel